 The smoothie – it’s a drink that can be either friend or foe to our waistlines and health.
 With hundreds of ingredients (acai, cacao nubs, flaxseeds) and supplements (vegan protein powder, spirulina, omega-3 oil) to choose from, it’s no wonder that smoothie-making has become so complicated.
+So what’s the secret to making a healthy smoothie that also tastes good?

 Despite the somewhat dizzying ingredient list – that can quickly turn into a 1,000 calorie smoothie with a loaded amount of sugar and absolutely zero percent chance of keeping you full – there is a formula that you can apply when building smoothies.
 Whether it’s for a meal replacement or snack, it’s important to include key building blocks that will keep you fuller, longer.
 So before you hit that blender switch, remember these essential ingredients: